Gismanus/LJS-ArrayMethods/methods.md

 arr.map - calls the function for each item of array and returns new array of results;
 arr.sort - sorts array calling comparing function;
 arr.reverse - reverses the order of elements in array;
+arr.split - splites strings into elements in new array; arr.split('') returns array with separate chars;
+arr.join(glue) - glues elements of array into string;